eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

 You can very easily upgrade your existing Debian 9 server to use the new repository, but care has to be taken.

-First you have to remove `vpn-daemon` if it was installed on your Debian 9 system, to check whether it was installed:

-    $ dpkg -l vpn-daemon

-If it shows that the package is installed, remove it and clean up the user that was created by the old package install:

-    $ sudo apt remove vpn-daemon
-    $ sudo userdel vpn-daemon
+**NOTE**: if you have `vpn-daemon` installed, you can check that with `dpkg -l vpn-daemon`, check the "VPN Daemon" section below first!

-Now you can switch to the new repository.
+Let's get started!
+Switch to the new repository.
 Remove the file `/etc/apt/sources.list.d/LC.list`:

     $ sudo rm /etc/apt/sources.list.d/LC.list